Protect Yourself Against the Next Big Quake

 Protecting your assets

-The main purpose of insurance — whether that be medical insurance, auto or home policies — is to protect yourself against events that could ruin you financially.
+The main purpose of insurance — whether that be medical, auto or home policies — is to protect yourself against events that could ruin you financially.
 Insurance gives you access to large amounts of money when you need it most.
 And this is especially true of earthquake insurance.

 Who should get earthquake insurance?

-Homeowners in higher risk areas, regardless of the house value or its mortgage, should consider getting an earthquake policy.
-Keep in mind that if your home is mortgaged, you will still owe the indebted amount even if the home is destroyed by an earthquake.
-You could be faced with monthly mortgage payments while simultaneously paying for repairs or the replacement of your home.
+Homeowners in higher risk areas, regardless of the house value or its mortgage, should consider an earthquake policy.
+This is true if you own the home outright or have a sizable mortgage.
+You will still owe the indebted amount if the home is destroyed by an earthquake.
+So, you could be faced with monthly mortgage payments while simultaneously paying for repairs or the replacement of your home.
 With few exceptions, your standard home policy won’t cover you.

 What does earthquake coverage cover?